|

 parents) love this stuff!
 Plus literature including lesson plans for K-12,

 Kepler's Solid essay and more.
-Additional Zome parts are available
+Additional Zome kits are available from

 Zome Geometry